TanStack/table/docs/guide/column-defs.md

 ## Header & Footer Formatting

-Headers and footer do not have access to row data, but still use the same concepts for displaying custom content.
+Headers and footers do not have access to row data, but still use the same concepts for displaying custom content.